awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/clone_github.md

 	```

 {{% notice info %}}
-All the configuration files edit automation in this workshop is designed to make your experience smooth and avoid excessive copy-pasting.
-The commands that will be given use sed to update placeholder values on the file like `%placeholder-value%` with the resource ids created by CloudFormation.
-However, make sure you detailedly look at each of the configuration files on each step to understand the changes and configurations applied.
+The automation to edit configuration files in this workshop is designed avoid excessive copy-pasting.
+The instructions provide commands that use **[sed](https://en.wikipedia.org/wiki/Sed)** to update placeholder values like this `%placeholder-value%` with the resource identifications (ids) created by the output of CloudFormation.
+Regardless of the automation you are encouraged to read and understand the configuration files and confirm the changes applied.
 {{% /notice %}}